hieuvp/learning-python/learn-the-basics/conditions/README.md

 <br />

-Here is an example for using Python's `if` statement using code blocks:
+Here is an example for Python's `if` statement using code blocks:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=if_statement.py) -->
 <!-- The below code snippet is automatically added from if_statement.py -->